MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 ## Key design strategies

+Creating a culture of financial responsibility means cultivating an environment where individuals and teams prioritize wise financial decision-making and are held accountable for their financial actions.
+It involves cost transparency, skill development, and clear communication.
 Creating a culture of financial responsibility helps organizations manage their cloud costs more effectively.
 It aligns cloud spending with business goals and drives greater business value from cloud infrastructure.
 It helps ensure that the workload team prioritizes cost and makes decisions that increase the business value of the workload.
-It involves cost transparency, skill development, and clear communication.

 ### Make budgets and costs transparent

 Making budgets and costs transparent means openly communicating financial information about a workload or project with stakeholders.

-When you're making costs transparent:
+When you're making costs transparent, consider these strategies:

 - *Involve everyone*: Ensure that everyone involved in the project or workload has access to budget information.
 Include team members, managers, and decision-makers.
 Sharing the budget information makes everyone feel accountable for their actions and decisions by fostering a sense of ownership.
 - *Share budget details*: Consider sharing the allocated budget, cost breakdowns, and financial goals for the workload or project with stakeholders.